Jamiat Ulama-i-Hind: Administration

 Mahmud Hasan Deobandi was the first president of the Jamiat Ulema-e-Hind, appointed after Kifayatullah Dehlawi served as an interim president until November 1920.
 Dehlawi succeeded Hasan as the second president of the Jamiat and was succeeded by Hussain Ahmad Madani in 1940.
 Asad Madni served as the fifth president until February 2006 and was succeeded by his brother Arshad Madani on 8 February 2006.
 The Jamiat split into Arshad and Mahmood faction in March 2008.
 Mahmood Madani became the interim president of Mahmood faction on 27 May 2021 after the death of its former president Usman Mansoorpuri, and Arshad Madani serves as the president of the Arshad faction.
 Mahmood Madani was appointed the president of Mahmood faction on 18 September 2021.

 Jamiat Ulema-e-Hind has a general secretary; the first was Ahmad Saeed Dehlavi and the last general secretary of the united Jamiat was Mahmood Madani, who later on became the first general secretary of its Mahmood faction.
 The current general secretary of the Mahmood faction is Hakeemuddin Qasmi.
-In December 2020, Masoom Saqib Qasmi was appointed the general secretary of the Arshad faction.
+On 15 October 2020, Masoom Saqib Qasmi was appointed the general secretary of the Arshad faction.

 During 1920, Muhammad Sadiq Karachivi, a co-founder of the Jamiat Ulema-e-Hind, established a state-unit of the Jamait in Karachi, and remained its president throughout his life.
 The Jamiat now has state units throughout India.
 These include Jamiat Ulama Assam, Jamiat Ulama Bihar, Jamiat Ulama Jharkhand, Jamiat Ulama Karnataka, Jamiat Ulama Madhya Pradesh, Jamiat Ulama Maharashtra, Jamiat Ulama Odisha, Jamiat Ulama Rajasthan, Jamiat Ulama Uttar Pradesh, Jamiat Ulama Uttarakhand, Jamiat Ulama Telangana, and Jamiat Ulama West Bengal.
 Islamic scholar and the founder of All India United Democratic Front, Badruddin Ajmal, is the state-president for the Assam unit.